.st0{fill:#FFFFFF;}

 • The destination location - make it crystal-clear that this is a wedding away!

-If your wedding invitations are ready, send them in lieu of save-the-dates
+If your wedding invitations are ready, send them in place of save-the-dates

 In addition to the basics of a tradition wedding invitation, your destination wedding invitation must include essential travel information.
 Either include these details in the envelope with the wedding invitation or send a packet of info separately.